AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47107-catalog-price-rule-is-applied-to-custom-options.md

 <u>Expected results</u>:

-Catalog price rule is not applied to custom options; it is only applied to the product original price.
+Catalog price rule is not applied to custom options; it is only applied to the product's original price.

 <u>Actual results</u>: